keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 }
 ```

-Here's the problem: naive implementations burn through that 10,000 limit _fast_.
+Here's the problem: poorly implementated solutions burn through that 10,000 limit _fast_.
 My first version hit the quota in about 20 minutes.

 ### The Expensive Operations